rjnagel64/lambdac/README.md

 # References

-* Compiling with Continuations, Continued
+* *Compiling with Continuations, Continued* by Andrew Kennedy
 * That paper about PHOAS
 * jozefg gist about closure conversion
 * It turns out, my compilation scheme is quite similar to a simplified version of [CHICKEN Scheme](https://www.more-magic.net/posts/internals-gc.html)